Shoei Crash Helmets: Driven By Passion, Focused on Precision

 Everyone knows Shoei.

 From modest beginnings they’ve developed an extensive range.
 Something for every rider.
 They’re stylish.
 They’re innovative.
 Unrivaled levels of comfort and safety have been developed.
-They’ve been proven in the toughest environments of all – MotoGP and the fearsome Dakar Rally.
+They’ve proven themselves in the toughest environments of all – MotoGP and the fearsome Dakar Rally.

 Yet what do we know about Shoei themselves?
 And what does their current range offer the modern rider?
 We decided to take a detailed look at the company and its products.